3 Inches of Blood: Early years, and Battlecry Under a Wintersun

-The group began when Jamie Hooper, Sunny Dhak, and Bobby Froese, along with Geoff Trawick (Drums) and Rich Trawick (Bass) got together to do a one-off reunion gig for an old group of theirs, but things went so well with writing new material in a traditional metal style that they decided to continue under a new moniker.
+The group began when Jamie Hooper, Sunny Dhak, and Bobby Froese, along with Geoff Trawick (Drums) and Rich Trawick (Bass) got together to do a one-off reunion gig for an old group of theirs, but things went so well with writing new material in a traditional metal style that they decided to continue under a new name which supposedly arose from someone suffering a minor cut.
 Rich Trawick's roommate, Steve Bays (keyboard player for Hot Hot Heat), heard the demo of the band's first recording and suggested having his friend Cam Pipes overdub some clean vocals to it.
 Pipes overdubbed additional vocals to what became the band's first EP, Sect of the White Worm, and became a permanent band member.

 Their debut album Battlecry Under a Wintersun was recorded in 2002 and released in cooperation with Teenage Rampage Records and the label Fashion Before Function.
 (It was later remastered and re-released by the band under their own label, Minion Music.)
 The album had moderate underground success in the Canadian market, ranking on national college radio charts and winning Metal Album of Year at the 2002 Canadian Independent Music Awards.
 The band garnered international exposure when its UK distribution label put them on as a support slot for a tour with rock band The Darkness.
 This exposure garnered critical attention and acclaim in the world of underground metal, and they were signed by Roadrunner Records in 2004.

 Advance and Vanquish 2004–2005

 In 2004, Geoff Trawick and Rich Trawick left the band due to personal differences with the rest of the band and professional differences with Roadrunner Records.
 Matt Wood of Vancouver doom/sludge/noise band Goatsblood, and Brian Redman replaced them.
 Soon after, just after recording the band's second album Advance and Vanquish, Sunny Dhak and Bob Froese left the band.
 Wood was replaced by Alexei Rodriguez.
-(Dhak, Froese and Wood and, with Mike Payette, then founded the band Pride Tiger.)
+(Dhak, Froese and Wood, with Mike Payette, then founded the band Pride Tiger.)

 Dhak and Froese were replaced by Justin Hagberg, who had previously played with Pipes in Allfather, a black metal band, and Shane Clark.
 Roadrunner put out an advertising blitz, and the track "Deadly Sinners" from Advance and Vanquish appeared on numerous sampler CDs, compilations, and in three video games (Tony Hawk's Underground 2, Saints Row 2, and Brütal Legend).
 This created huge press hype for the band and Roadrunner put them on the 2005 Road Rage Tour.